Alieu Fadera

-Alieu Fadera (born 3 November 2001) is a Gambian professional footballer who plays as a winger for club Sassuolo on loan from Como.
+Alieu Fadera (born 3 November 2001) is a Gambian professional footballer who plays as a winger for club Cagliari, on loan from Como.

 Club career

 Pohronie

 Fadera's arrival at Slovak Fortuna Liga club FK Pohronie was announced on the club's website on 6 March 2020.
 His debut was delayed due to the league's postponement, caused by the coronavirus pandemic.

 He became Pohronie's top scorer in the 2020–21 season, tied with James Weir with 5 goals each.

 Zulte Waregem

 On 3 August 2021, it was announced that Fadera had signed a four-year contract with Zulte Waregem.
 He was praised for his athleticism and physicality, as well as versatility in the offence.

 Fadera and Zulte were relegated at the end of the 2022–23 season, with league runners-up Racing Genk signing him later in the summer.

 Como

 On 14 August 2024, Fadera signed a four-year contract with Como in Italy.

 On 28 July 2025, Fadera was loaned by Sassuolo, with an option to buy.